bobalazek/lambot/README.md

 Right now, Binance is the only supported exchange for this trading bot.

+## Development

+After you made your changes run `docker-compose build` to build and then `docker-compose -f docker-compose.yml -f docker-compose.dev.yml up` to start the container.
+After that you'll need to manually run the bot with `docker exec -i lambot_node node build/bot.js`.

 ## TODO

 * Web UI, where you can see current trades, asset pair prices, charts, ... also manually enter or exit trades